 The first lecture was held by noted sculptor, painter and gilder Bruno Toupry, who is a Mobilier National contractor, Grande Médaille d’Argent of the city of Paris and Ami du Louvre.
 Bruno traveled from Paris with his family to talk about la reparure (gesso recutting).

-A round table discussion of “How to Price Your Work” with Michael Kramer (President of The Gilders Studio, Inc.), Jill London (artist and gilder), Michael Gilbert (gilder and teacher) and Micki Cavanah (owner of Reed’s Gold Leaf), gave attendees a chance to learn from experienced gilders and ask questions pertaining to this essential aspect of the gilding trade.
+A round table discussion followed of “How to Price Your Work” with Michael Kramer (President of The Gilders Studio, Inc.), Jill London (artist and gilder), Michael Gilbert (gilder and teacher) and Micki Cavanah (owner of Reed’s Gold Leaf).
+This gave attendees a chance to learn from experienced gilders and ask questions pertaining to this essential aspect of the gilding trade.

 Community Service Project

 The Glessner House, owned by industrialist John Glessner and his wife Frances, was designed by prominent 19th century Boston architect Henry Hobson Richardson and completed in 1887.
 Richardson’s Romanesque design deviated from the European styles popular for residences at the time.
 A large central courtyard provides ample natural light and the warm wood interiors are the perfect backdrop for the Glessner’s collection of decorative objects and furnishings.